 Action Steps Estimated Completion Date: 1.
-Present enforcement recommendations to Public Works Committee November 2010 2.
-Work with Legal to add penalties and/or surcharges to ordinance January 2011 3.
-Send proposed ordinance to Commission for approval February 2011 4.
+Present enforcement recommendations to Public Works Committee Completed, 2010 2.
+Work with Legal to add penalties and/or surcharges to ordinance Completed, 2011 3.
+Send proposed ordinance to Commission for approval Completed, 2011 4.
 Work with City/County staff and other stakeholders to chart a viable roadmap for achieving 75% recycling goal by 2020, and determine what initial changes should be made to the commercial recycling ordinance to begin the process.
-December 2011
+On-going 5.
+Develop a strategy to capture accurate figures of all commercial recycling in the city limits September 2012

-- Increase commercial recycling tonnage by 5%-6% each year to reach the State Goal by 2020 - Amend existing ordinance in FY 2011 - Achieve a solid waste diversion rate of 40% by December 31, 2012 - Achieve a solid waste diversion rate of 60% by December 31, 2016 - Achieve a solid waste diversion rate of 70% by December 31, 2018 - Achieve a solid waste diversion rate of 75% by December 31, 2020
+- Increase commercial recycling tonnage by 5%-6% each year to reach the State Goal by 2020 - Propose amendments to existing ordinance in FY 2012 - Achieve a solid waste diversion rate of 40% by December 31, 2012 - Achieve a solid waste diversion rate of 50% by December 31, 2014 - Achieve a solid waste diversion rate of 60% by December 31, 2016 - Achieve a solid waste diversion rate of 70% by December 31, 2018 - Achieve a solid waste diversion rate of 75% by December 31, 2020